wohenbushuang/Ed-Williams-Aviation-page/en-us/avform.md

          }
          d=sqrt((lat2-lat1)^2+ q^2*(lon2-lon1)^2)
 ```
 This formula fails if the rhumb line in question crosses the 180 E/W meridian.
-Allowing this as a possibility, the true course tc, and distance d, for the shortest rhumb line connecting two points is given by:
+Allowing this as a possibility, the true course `tc`, and distance `d`, for the shortest rhumb line connecting two points is given by:
 ```
   dlon_W=mod(lon2-lon1,2*pi)
   dlon_E=mod(lon1-lon2,2*pi)